The-DIY-Framework/DIY/README.md

 # DIY Framework

-DIY is an open?source, no?code framework that democratizes AI development.
-It empowers non?technical users to create sophisticated AI applications using an intuitive visual interface, integrated AI models, dynamic memory management, and advanced multi?agent orchestration.
-Built with TypeScript across the stack, DIY ensures a robust, scalable, and developer?friendly experience.
+DIY is an open‑source, no‑code framework that democratizes AI development.
+It empowers non‑technical users to create sophisticated AI applications using an intuitive visual interface, integrated AI models, dynamic memory management, and advanced multi‑agent orchestration.
+Built with TypeScript across the stack, DIY ensures a robust, scalable, and developer‑friendly experience.

 ---